ExzoTiQQ/100-days-of-code/r1-log.md

 I continue learning D3.
 Today I got acquainted with histograms.
 Quite hard stuff, coding part is very confusing.
 But the result is worth it.
 After today's practice I enjoy D3 even more.
 Piecharts tomorrow, hopefully.

+### R1D9 - Jan 9, 2018

+Today I deployed a node/express/mongo app for my father's business via heroku.
+Also did some minor changed on the app.
+It took me more time than I expected, because it was my first time.
+Then I still managed to learn d3 pie charts.
+I didn't cover all the desired material today, though still had a good portion.
+Pie charts are easier than histograms in terms of code.